shakna-israel/pallet/README.md

 First, `if` is actually an ordinary function call.
 It is not a keyword or an inbuilt language construct.
 Which means it can be safely removed, if you feel the need.
 Or replaced, etc.

-Secondly, the bracketed sections are a type of list called a `block` by pallet.
+Secondly, the bracketed sections are a type of list called a `block` by *pallet*.
 They're not statements.
 They're an ordinary list, which could be replaced by a variable reference - allowing you to manipulate the sections as you need.

 Thirdly, `else` is a `symbol` type.
 It is not a keyword.
 The `if` function checks the stack for it, which means you can conditionally generate an `else` if you want one.